intrinio/ruby-sdk/docs/DataTagApi.md

 dataTag_api = Intrinio::DataTagApi.new

-identifier = "identifier_example" # String | The Intrinio ID or the code-name of the Data Tag
+identifier = "marketcap" # String | The Intrinio ID or the code-name of the Data Tag

 begin